-- Corporate Social Responsibility (CSR) The CSR team supports notfor-profit organizations focusing on youth and education, environment, and community in the BlueCities we serve.
-The team organizes and supports community service projects, charitable giving and non-profit partnerships such as KaBOOM! and Soar with Reading. - JetBlue Foundation Organized in 2013 as a non-profit corporation, this foundation is a JetBlue-sponsored organization to advance aviation-related

-- education and to continue our efforts to promote aviation as a career choice for students.
+- 100x35JetBlue As the airline with more service than any other carrier in Puerto Rico and nearly 500 local Crewmembers, we take our commitment to the community very seriously.
+100x35JetBlue, an initiative JetBlue launched following Hurricane Maria making landfall in the Caribbean, we supported our Crewmembers, Customers, and communities to meet urgent needs and ongoing rebuilding efforts after the devastating impact of Hurricane Maria.
+JetBlue's support included helping replenish vegetation and the ecosystem, hosting free meal events, donating school supplies, partnering with community leaders and influencers to raise awareness and funds, and offering advertising space to promote Puerto Rican tourism. - Corporate Social Responsibility (CSR) The CSR team supports notfor-profit organizations focusing on youth and education, environment, and community in the BlueCities we serve.
+The team organizes and supports community service projects, charitable giving and non-profit partnerships such as KaBOOM!, which builds, opens and improves playgrounds to benefit millions of young children, and Soar with Reading, which works to get books into the hands of children who need them most including free book vending machines. - JetBlue Foundation Organized in 2013 as a non-profit corporation, this foundation is a JetBlue-sponsored organization to advance aviation-related education and to continue our efforts to promote aviation as a career choice for students.
 The foundation intends to do this by igniting interest in science, technology, engineering and mathematics.
 The foundation is legally independent from JetBlue and has a Board of Directors as well as an Advisory Committee, both of which are made up of Crewmembers.
 The foundation is recognized by the IRS as a tax-exempt entity. - USO Center T5/JFK Continuing our tradition of proudly supporting the men, women and families of the U.S. military, in September 2014 we opened a USO Center in T5 at JFK.
-The Center is open seven days a week, 365 days per year for military members and their families traveling on any airline at JFK, not just JetBlue.
-This center is fully stocked with computers, televisions, gaming devices/stations, furniture, iPads, food, beverages and much more.
+The USO Center is open seven days a week, 365 days per year for military members and their families traveling on any airline at JFK, not just JetBlue.
+This USO Center is fully stocked with computers, televisions, gaming devices/stations, furniture, iPads, food, beverages and much more.
 In conjunction with leading airport design firm Gensler, Turner Construction Company, the PANYNJ and more than 28 contractors and individual donors, 100% of the space, services, labor and materials were donated to ensure the USO Center would be free of any financial burden.
-Crewmembers donate time to help run the center. - T5 Farm Creating a healthier airport environment is a core pillar of JetBlue's sustainability philosophy.
-Through a partnership with TERRA brand and support from GrowNYC and the PANYNJ, we created the T5 Farm, a blue potato farm and produce garden at T5.
-The T5 Farm aims to serve as an agricultural and educational resource for the community, as well as absorb rainwater and runoff, reducing the possibility of flooding in the adjacent areas.
+Crewmembers donate time to help run the USO Center. - T5 Farm Creating a healthier airport environment is a core pillar of JetBlue's sustainability philosophy.
+Through a partnership with TERRA brand and support from GrowNYC and the PANYNJ, we created the T5 Farm, a blue potato farm and produce garden on the roof of T5.
+The T5 Farm aims to serve as an agricultural and educational resource for the community, as well as a mechanism to absorb rainwater and runoff, reducing the possibility of flooding in the adjacent areas.
 Produce from the T5 Farm is donated to local food pantries.